itsmokha/steganography-C/README.md

 and grouping them.
 This makes it preferable to store all the values from the PPM file in one variable.
 A two-dimensional matrix is used to store the values of each pixel element.
 The matrix is of dimensions width and height given in the ppm file.
-This ensures that all pixel values are correctly stored at the correct position without affecting the image itself.
+This ensures that all pixel values are correctly stored at the correct position without affecting the image itself

+# Future Work

+[] Create a TUI application with graphics to make it more user-friendly